afbaum/ioiha/readme.md

 ## Instructions for running the app:

-You cannot gain access to the mongodb without firts adding the .env file to the root directory.
+You cannot gain access to the mongodb without first adding the .env file to the root directory.
 The .env file will be emailed to individuals who require access.

 **To Run the App**

   1. Ensure you have node.js installed on your computer
   2. Go to the root directly of the project
+  3. Clone or download the project from the repo.
-  3. Run **npm install** to install necessary packages
+  4. Run **npm install** to install necessary packages
+  5. Add a .env file to the root of project and include information sent over private communications
-  4. Run **npm start** to begin the app server process
+  6. Run **npm start** to begin the app server process
-  5. Open your browser to localhost:3000 to run the app
+  7. Open your browser to localhost:3000 to run the app

+## Future Directions for this project

+  1. Display average IOIHA score based on hearing aid Make
+  2. Display average IOIHA score based on hearing aid style
+  3. Add audiometric thresholds and speech discrimination scores to database
+  4. Display average IOIHA score based on pure tone averages
+  5. Display average IOIHA score based on speech discrimination scores
+  6. . . . the possibilities are endless.